itsalfredakku/rxops-uikit/docs/README.md

 ## 🤝 **Contributing**

-We welcome contributions to the RxOps UI Kit!
+We welcome contributions to the RxOpsKit!
 See our [Developer Guide](./DEVELOPER_GUIDE.md) for:
 - **Component Development** workflows
 - **Migration Process** for existing components
 - **Testing Standards** and quality assurance